 Male teacher handing Black student clipboard, two girls on phone, one girl reads

-College Admission Interviews: Everything You Need to Know
+Everything You Need to Know About College Admission Interviews

-How do you nail your admission interview?
-A college admission counselor spills his top tips for knocking their socks off.
+What do you know about college admission interviews?
+Enough to nail it?
+This college admission counselor spills his top tips for knocking their socks off.

 The admission interview